flutter/website/src/development/platform-integration/ios/app-extensions.md

     </div>
 </figure>

-Flutter tooling does **not** support targeting app extensions.
+The Flutter command line tool does **not** support building Flutter UI for app extensions.
+To create the UI for
-To enable targeting in some cases, embed the `FlutterViewController` widget as described in the following section.
+an app extension using Flutter, you must compile a custom engine and embed the `FlutterViewController` as described in the following section.

 {{site.alert.note}}
   This requires a custom build of the Flutter engine and